donaldboulton/minimal-mistakes/_posts/2018-05-27-post-reviews-for-jekyll.md

 When I make a repo for this and  I will just include or inline the svg's, not us a sprite so svg4everybody.js, will not be needed.

- Reviews unlike page or site Comments which Google nor any Search Engine gives no positioning weight to, reviews cnad its rating cocunt can add to your overall search engine positioning.
+ Reviews unlike page or site Comments which Google nor any Search Engine gives 0 positioning weight to, reviews and its rating count can add to an overall search engine positioning increase.

  Comments in a Website are just a page filler unless they are linked to some social media post for search spiders access or through the internet linking socially.
 Todays sites, pages, posts or product commenting should be inclusive with Twitter or other Social Providers.

+ My comments and reviews through staticman - mailgun notices, notify twitter and send me email for my subscriber lists.

 ## How I built Jekyll Ratings